 - Business contact information like address and tax ID

 - Gross annual revenue for the last fiscal year

 - Number of employees

-- Number of years your accounting practice (business entity) has been in existence
+- Number of years your accounting practice has been in existence

-- Number and nature of the client data you store and how you store it
+- Number and nature of client records you store and how you store them

 - Details of any other insurance you currently have